 On April 28, 2020, all stock option awards granted under the 2019 Equity Incentive Plan were canceled for no payment pursuant to an option cancellation agreement (the "Option Cancellation Agreement").
-As a result, there are no stock option awards currently outstanding under the 2019 Equity Incentive Plan.
-In accordance with FASB ASC 718, Compensation - Stock Compensation ("ASC 718"), all unrecognized compensation cost related to still unvested shares was recognized as of the date of cancellation.
+As a result, there are no stock option awards outstanding under the 2019 Equity Incentive Plan.
+In accordance with FASB ASC 718, Compensation - Stock Compensation ("ASC 718") all unrecognized compensation cost related to still unvested shares was recognized as of the date of cancellation.
 For more information, including a description of the Option Cancellation Agreement, please refer to our current report on Form 8-K filed with the SEC on April 29, 2020.
-Such description of the Option Cancellation Agreement is qualified in its entirety by reference to the text of such Option Cancellation Agreement filed as Exhibit 10.3 to our quarterly report on Form 10-Q for the period ended March 31, 2020 filed with the SEC on May 8, 2020.
+Such description of the Option Cancellation Agreement filed as Exhibit 10.3 to our quarterly report on Form 10-Q for the period ended March 31, 2020 filed with the SEC on May 8, 2020.